 Water bottle rocket launchers are also super fun.
 You fill a 2 liter bottle with water, pump it up, and launch it – 100 feet in the air!
 This is the model that we have and we’re pretty happy with it but you do want to make sure it’s on flat ground for the best launch.
 The same company offers DIY versions.
 You can also find instructions online for making your own.

 Archery: You could certainly shoot real arrows if there’s an archery range near you.
 I also really like nerf archery.
-We bought a great set of Nerf crossbows 20 years ago?
-25 years ago? that we still have.
+We bought a great set of Nerf crossbows 20 or 25 years ago that we still have.
 I like them because they have big soft arrows (very similar to a stomp rocket.)
 So, you can have battles where kids run around and shoot them at each other.
-We set the rule that you’re not supposed to aim at faces, but if you accidentally hit someone in the face it doesn’t hurt.
+We set the rule of no aiming at faces, but if they do accidentally hit someone in the face it doesn’t hurt.

 I have not tried the newer Nerf crossbows – this one uses arrows, but comes with only 2 arrows so be sure to buy extras!
 This one uses crossbow bolts – little darts.
 If these are like the bullets for nerf guns, they can definitely sting if they hit bare skin at close range.